Meeting Central Securities Depositories Regulation (CSDR) requirements

 LuxCSD welcomes the objectives of CSDR, namely to increase the safety and efficiency of securities settlement and the settlement infrastructures in the EU and to establish an enhanced level playing field among European CSDs.

 One way the CSDR is designed to achieve its objectives is by requiring all CSDs to apply for a licence to operate.
-The licence sets out a host of performance and operational criteria all CSDs must fulfill, such as enhanced capital and transparency requirements and an obligation to provide vertical access to other market infrastructures such as clearing houses and trading venues.
+The licence sets out a host of performance and operational criteria all CSDs must fulfil, such as enhanced capital and transparency requirements and an obligation to provide vertical access to other market infrastructures such as clearing houses and trading venues.

 LuxCSD filed its application for the CSDR licence to the local regulators at the end of September 2017.
-Following initial feedback from the local regulators, LuxCSD continues to remain in close dialogue with them throughout the ongoing CSDR authorisation process.

 The CSDR impacts on financial market operations are wide ranging.
 In addition to CSDs themselves, the CSDR will impact wider financial market infrastructures, including clearing houses and trading venues.